RU09342/lab-5-sensing-the-world-around-you-mammarelm7-tensfeldt4/Sensors and Signal Conditioning/README.md

 ## Breadboard
 ![alt text](images/breadboard.JPG "breadboard")
+Left:Phototransistor Circuit, Middle:Photodiode Circuit, Right: Photoresistor Circuit

 ## Photoresistor Circuit
 ![alt text](images/photoresistor.png "Photoresistor")
+This circuit is just the photoresistor and a current limiting 1k resistor.
+This sensor works fine without any amplification.

 ## Photoresistor Serial
 ![alt text](images/photoresistorSerial.png "PhotoresistorSerial")
+This is the serial as a flashlight is moved closer and farther away from the sensor.
+94 is the ambient without a light and increases when the flashlight is pointed on it.
+It decreases when the light is reduced.

 ## Photodiode Circuit
 ![alt text](images/photodiode.png "Photodiode")
+This circuit requires an inverting op amp with negative feedback in order to work.
+The gain of the circuit is directly proportional to the feedback resistor R4 and is characterized by the function Vo/Vin = -Rf/Rin where Rin is represented by the 0.7 voltage drop across the photodiode.
+The larger the value of the feedback resistor, the larger the gain for this circuit.
+This being true, it was found that any value over 300k created enough amplification for this device.

 ## Photodiode Serial
 ![alt text](images/photodiodeSerial.png "PhotodiodeSerial")
+This is the serial as a flashlight is moved closer and farther away from the sensor.
+This sensor is different from the photoresistor as it is more directional and represents ambient light as 0.
+As the flashlight gets closer, the value increases up to 22.

 ## Phototransistor Circuit
 ![alt text](images/phototransistor.png "Phototransistor")
+This circuit consists of a phototransistor with a 2k current limiting resistor hooked up from the emitter to ground, since it is a NPN device.
+The base is controlled by the amount of light that is sensed.
+Once it reaches a threshold, current will flow from the collector to the emitter.
+This circuit requires amplification in order to sense properly.
+The collector is connected to an op amp that is configured as a buffer.
+A buffer converts a high input impedance to a low output impedance in order to prevent loads from affecting the gain of the circuit.
+The output of this buffer is connected to an inverting op amp that has a 100nF capacitor in parallel with the feedback resistor in order to cut out high frequencies as a form of debouncing.
+The gain of this circuit is characterized as Vo/Vin = -Rf/Rin.
+A gain of 10 was chosen by choosing Rf to be 100k and Rin to be 10k.
+Since you are technically inverting the signal here, you should have a third stage that inverts the signal back.
+However, this third stage did not work in practice so this two stage circuit was used instead.

 ## Phototransistor Serial
 ![alt text](images/phototransistorSerial.png "PhototransistorSerial")
+This is the serial as a flashlight is moved closer and farther away from the sensor.
+This sensor is different from the photoresistor as it is more directional and represents ambient light as 0.
+As the flashlight gets closer, the value increases up to 22.